thomaswp/thomaswp.github.io/content/project/explainable/index.md

 {{< figure src="editing.png" class="gif" >}}

 How does it work?
 Under the hood, the IDE is recording the full code trace of the user's program.
-In other words, every time Snap's interpreter runs a line of code, the code's parmeters and outcomes are logged, along with the line of code that triggered the action.
+In other words, every time Snap's interpreter runs a line of code, the code's parameters and outcomes are logged, along with the line of code that triggered the action.
 When we want to explain what a line of code does, we can use those logs to visualize the line's effect.